MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-app-with-keycloak.md

 ### Merge Id token content on user profile

-Go back to the Keycloak module in `Authentication confgis` view.
+Go back to the Keycloak module in `Authentication configs` view.
 Turn on the `Read profile` from token button and save your configuration.
 Try again the connection to Otoroshi using Keycloak third-party server.

 Once connected, your profile should be contains all Keycloak id token :
 ```json